-Following the B2B customer onboarding best practices leads to longer customer lifetime values, minimizes churn, and allows you to scale and upsell.
+In this article, we’ll go through the B2B customer onboarding best practices to give you everything you need to drive longer customer lifetime values, reduce SaaS churn, and scale and upsell.

 What does customer onboarding mean?

 Customer onboarding describes the process that customers go through as they start their journey with your SaaS company.
 Your customer isn’t familiar with your software solution yet, and your onboarding process helps them become acquainted.
-Onboarding may involve tutorials, in-person training, or other forms of help.
+Onboarding may involve interactive tutorials, in-person training, or other forms of support.